Try It on My Own: Chart performance

+"Try It on My Own" achieved moderate commercial success in the United States, performing strongest on the Adult Contemporary and Dance Club Songs charts.
+It debuted at number 99 on the Billboard Hot 100 in April 2003 and peaked at number 84, spending 12 weeks on the chart.
+On the Hot R&B/Hip-Hop Songs chart, it peaked at number 80 in its eighth week dated July 5, 2003 and spent 14 weeks.

+In its eighth week dated July 5, 2003, it reached its peak of number 80.
+The song performed better on Billboardss Adult Contemporary chart, where it reached number 10, marking Houston's 24th top-ten entry on the chart, and on the Dance Club Songs chart, where it reached number one in the week dated April 12, 2003, staying for a week atop the charts and spending 14 cumulative weeks on the chart.
+Internationally, the song achieved its highest chart position in Canada, where it peaked at number 24 on the Canadian Singles Chart.

 Music video

+A video for "Try It on My Own" was shot at the Lyric Theater in Miami.

-The music video for "Try It on My Own" was directed by David LaChapelle and shot at Overtown's historic Lyric Theater, one of the oldest African American owned theaters in Miami, Florida.
-It premiered on BET's 106 & Park on April 11, 2003.
+The music video for "Try It on My Own" was directed by David LaChapelle and shot at Overtown's historic Lyric Theater, one of the oldest African American owned theaters in Miami, Florida, in early March 2003.
+It premiered on BET's countdown format 106 & Park on April 11, 2003.
 Later released as a DVD single by Arista, also featuring the "One of Those Days" video, it was certified gold for shipments of 25,000 units by the Recording Industry Association of America (RIAA) on September 22, 2003.
 Bobby Brown makes a cameo at the beginning of the video.

 The music video can be interpreted as part of Houston's self-actualization during the late 1990s and early 2000s, when she repudiated the pop queen persona built under Clive Davis during the 1980s.
 Houston also uses the video, along with the song itself, to respond to criticism from the media and music industry at the time.
 It opens with music industry insiders waiting for Houston to appear, staring at their watches.
 As Houston starts singing, the panel is bewildered, holding up lyrics from "Over the Rainbow."
 This scene parodies her high-profile firing by Burt Bacharach from the 2000 Academy Awards ceremony for not singing "Rainbow" during rehearsals for the show.
 But she continues to sing "On My Own" as the insiders leave there in frustration due to Houston not following their prescribed formula.
 The video then cuts to Houston performing with a gospel choir in front of her adoring fans, giving their cheers through.